Anmolkadam369/ipanagramFrontend2/README.md

 2. Signup/Login Page

-Create a secure signup and login page for employees and managers.
-Users can register or log in to access the system. error messages are in the code
+i)  Create a secure signup and login page for employees and managers.
+Users can register or log in to access the system.

+ii) error messages are in the code

-Success messages are also in the part of this code.
+iii) Success messages are also in the part of this code.